blipco/startnow-node101-movie-finder-data/README.md

 ## **DESCRIPTION:**

---An Assignment where I loaded movie data onto a web site.
+-- An Assignment where I loaded movie data onto a web site.

 I used [OMDB](https://www.OMDBAPI.com)'s API to request the movie data.